 The Throne - Preview

 It felt like a dream.
-Gwendolyn stared at the cream-colored paper marked with death for many minutes, disbelieving that what was written in ebony couldn’t possibly be the truth.
+Gwendolyn stared at the cream-colored paper marked with death for many minutes, disbelieving that what was written in ebony could possibly be the truth.
 Her eyes blinked many times, not only trying to erase what was written and wake herself from what had to be the most terrifying nightmare she’d ever experienced but also trying to hide the tears welling up in her eyes.
 She didn’t succeed; the tears dripped.
 It was reality.

-“We need your signature to proceed, Majesty,” Head Privy Council Advisor John Croker said and handed her the quill to sign the document in front of her.
+“We need your signature to proceed, Majesty,” Head Privy Council Advisor, John Croker, said and handed her the quill to sign the document in front of her.

-Queen Gwendolyn took the quill and dipped it into the inkwell.
+Twenty one-year old Queen Gwendolyn took the quill and dipped it into the inkwell.

 However, her unwilling heart stopped her as she neared the feather to the paper, and her mind drifted to her father, trying to decipher his voice…

 FOUR YEARS PRIOR

 The night of the King’s annual ball—though presented as a happy and festive occasion—Gwendolyn would remember as a night to change everything for her.
 She prepared herself for the ball in a beautiful emerald gown and her long hair pinned up with beads strategically placed on each proper curl for dramatic effect, and once she was pleased with herself, she dismissed her maid and went to see her mother and sister.